-An Emerging Leaders Program
+An Engaging Leaders Program

 Flashpoint supports students as they begin to kick their leadership skills into high gear.
 By reflecting on their positions within their respective groups and organizations, participants are challenged to identify the knowledge, skills, and dispositions needed in order to create a thriving democracy.
 Throughout the program, students are given the opportunity to work on their collaboration, conflict management, and vision-setting skills as they relate to the work being done by their groups and organizations.

 Flashpoint is for students looking to enhance their leadership skills in order to improve the work being done by their respective groups.
 If you are not a member and/or leader of a student organization, fraternity/sorority, or other group, you do not qualify to participate in the program.
 Please consider other programs in our Leadership Lineup.